CherifiImene/house-pricing-predictions-ops/README.md

 ## Project Summary

-In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.

-This repository is a Flask application that predicts housing prices in Boston according to several features, such as average rooms in a home and data about highway access, It also has the scriptneeded to operationalize this app and run it on Docker or Kubernetes.
+This repository is a Flask application that predicts housing prices in Boston according to several features, such as  such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
+Additionally, it provides the needed script to operationalize this app and run it on Docker and Kubernetes.

 The data used in this project was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
 Feel Free to extended this project to any pre-trained machine learning model, such as those for image recognition and data labeling.